Romanization of Thai: American missionary romanization

-Proposed system by the Siamese society
+Proposed system by the Siam Society

 For many years, the Siam Society was discussing a uniform way in which to transliterate Thai using Latin script.
 Numerous schemes were created by its individual members and published in its journal, including one tentative scheme by King Rama VI, published in 1913.
 The same year, the society published a proposal for "transliterating Siamese words", which had been designed by several of its members working together.
 The system was dual, in that it separated Sanskrit and Pali loans, which were to be transliterated according to the Hunterian system, however, an exception was made for those words which had become so integrated into Thai that their Sanskrit and Pali roots had been forgotten.
 For proper Thai words, the system is somewhat similar to the present RTGS, for instance with regards to the differentiation of consonants' initial and final sounds.
 Some of the major differences are: